-Religion may not make it into the top five topics that couples fight about (that’d be money, sex, work, parenting and housework, if you’re curious), but that doesn’t mean that religion doesn’t cause its fair share of conflicts–especially when both spouses have differing religious beliefs.
+Religion may not make it into the top five topics that couples fight about (that’d be money — which you can read about here, sex, work, parenting and housework, if you’re curious), but that doesn’t mean that religion doesn’t cause its fair share of conflicts–especially when both spouses have differing religious beliefs.

 I never thought my husband and I fit into this category, but apparently to some, we do.

 After my series on Catholic and Protestant beliefs last year, in which I shared that my husband grew up Catholic and I grew up Baptist, I’ve had a few people email me asking how that works, exactly.

 Apparently Baptists and Catholics are bitter rivals or some such thing?
 I literally had no idea until we were married and it was too late to do anything about it 🙂

 (For the record, I’m no longer Baptist.
 Just some weird mix of Baptist, Missionary, Non-denominational and Catholic culture and belief.
 Which, if that doesn’t make sense to you–that’s okay.
 It doesn’t make sense to me either… But you can read more about my story here if you’re curious.)

 “How does it work when you and your husband don’t believe the same thing?
 And do you have any tips or advice for people in the same situation?”

 And honestly, this question surprised me a bit.
 My husband and I may not believe the exact same things, but it’s never really been a problem for us.